+Let’s face it.
+Not all clients are created equal, and neither should your engagement letters be.
 A Letter of Engagement (LoE) sets the foundation for a successful client relationship by outlining the scope of work, fees, responsibilities, and terms.
 It protects both you and your client by ensuring transparency and preventing misunderstandings.
-But not all clients are the same, and a generic template won’t always cover their unique needs.
+But relying on a one-size-fits-all template?
+That’s where things can start to unravel.

-In this blog, we’ll explore what makes a strong LoE, how to tailor it for different clients, and how GoProposal can simplify the process.
+In this blog, we’ll explore what makes an LoE truly effective, how to tailor it for different clients, and how GoProposal can simplify the process.

 Why customisation matters in engagement letters